JudeLingan/rockethacks2026/README.md

 # RocketHacks2026 - Team BlackWall -

 ## About
-This is a project made for the 2026 RocketHacks Hackathon
+This is Team BlackWall's project made for the 2026 RocketHacks Hackathon

 ## Goals
 We aim to make a robot that moves and scans its environement, returning it to the user over the internet.